top of page

 About Me

-My name is Colin Richdale, and I'm a Piper for Hire and Bagpipe Teacher from Coquitlam, British Columbia.
+My name is Colin Richdale, and I'm a Bagpiper for Hire and Bagpipe Teacher from Coquitlam, British Columbia.
 I play in the Cascadia Pipe Band, as well as being a Piping Instructor at the White Spot Pipe Band.

 I started playing the pipes when I was seven years old.
 It was only natural, as my family has a longstanding tradition of playing Scottish music.
 My grandfather and my uncle are both pipers, and my mother is a snare drummer.